Trump Can Block People On Twitter If He Wants, Administration Says

 Of course you can get his crap via a simple google search, so its hardly blocked particularly well, and who could stand continuous updates from the mistake.
 Of course, if I was twitter I'd also l

+She "turned over pretty much everything" TWO YEARS after leaving office, which kept her official gov't emails unavailable for FOIA requests for up to six years.
+She also, through her attorneys, hand-picked which emails she would deign to share with the public...

+She tried to paint herself as being the 'most transparent' Secretary of state for turning over 30K emails, but she hopes you forget she was also the most opaque Secretary of state having never turned over any official emails for six years.

-Re:SubjectIsSubject (Score:4, Interesting)
+Re:SubjectIsSubject (Score:5, Interesting)

 It's his personal account.